pengowray/doks-sprinto/content/en/docs/activesprinter.md

 1. (optionally) Change the color — if you want sprinters to have a different color when sprinting, feel free to change the color of the role.

 2. (optionally) Rename the role (a little) — Sprinto will still find the role if it's named slightly differently: You can remove the space, change the capitalization or add a plural ending or anything else to the end.
 For example, the following are all valid names for the role: `@ActiveSprinter`, `@ActiveSprinters`, `@Active Sprinter`, `@Active Sprinters`, `@active sprinters rock`.
 Let me know if you feel you need a different name.
-I haven't allowed it to be too customizable to avoid potential conflicts or security issues when combined with other bots.
+I haven't allowed it to be too customizable to avoid potential conflicts or security issues that could potentially arise from giving ordinary users a role.

 3. (optionally) Change the position of "Active Sprinters" on the members list: Under **Server Settings > Roles**, drag Sprinto's role at the top (or as high as you're comfortable) and drag the Active Sprinter role just under it.
 This way everyone on your server will more easily see a sprint is running.

-4. (optionally) Make it mentionable?
-If the `@Active Sprinter` role is mentionable, it can also be used to mention (ping) active sprinters, however Sprinto itself does not use the role for this purpose.
-Sprinto doesn't use it because the same `@Active Sprinter` role is used for every sprint channel, so it might ping the wrong people if there are two sprints running at the same time in different channels.
-Instead, Sprinto tags the individual sprinters who have joined the sprint.

-Notes: The command `@sprinto create_active_role` will already place the role as high as Sprinto is allowed.
+Note: The command `@sprinto create_active_role` will already place the role as high as Sprinto is allowed.
 Bots cannot control roles that are higher than their own highest role, so if you want to move `@ActiveSprinter`` higher (to be more visible), drag one of Sprinto's roles to a higher position first and place `@ActiveSprinter`` just below that role.
 If Sprinto doesn't have any roles, then he probably doesn't have Manage Role permissions which he needs for this feature, so invite him to your server again (there's a link at the bottom of the page) or set up a role for him.
 Note you don't need to display Sprinto on the members list at the position of his highest role: you can turn off "heisting" from Sprinto's top role (uncheck "Display role members separately from online members").
 After changing role positions around, you can use `@sprinto create_active_role` or `@sprinto refresh_active_role` to check everything is OK.
 This all sounds needlessly complicated and I feel there should be a better way to explain it all but there it is.

-4. (optionally) Note you can create a role from scratch named "Active Sprinters" and it will still be used by Sprinto, but using `@sprinto create_active_role` is recommended because it tells you if there's an issue.
-(You also also use it after creating the role manually)
+4. (optionally) Make it mentionable?
+If the `@Active Sprinter` role is mentionable, it can also be used to mention (ping) active sprinters, however Sprinto itself does not use the role for this purpose.
+Sprinto doesn't use it because the same `@Active Sprinter` role is used for every sprint channel, so it might ping the wrong people if there are two sprints running at the same time in different channels.
+Instead, Sprinto tags the individual sprinters who have joined the sprint.